-In the academic year 2015-16 tuition for full-time study is $38,000.
+In the academic year 2023-24 tuition for full-time study is $48,300.
 This rate is expected to increase in subsequent years.
 Ph.D. candidates are charged four years of full tuition.
 Thereafter students are charged a modest continuing registration fee each term until the dissertation is submitted or the terminal date is passed.
-The CRF fee for 2015-16 is $520 per semester.
-We estimate that in 2015-16 a single student will need $29,000 (twelve months), exclusive of tuition to meet academic-year living costs.
-Students with dependents should plan on proportionately higher costs.
+For the 2023-24 academic year this fee is $790 per semester.

 The Graduate School provides full tuition, health insurance and stipend fellowship for the first six years of study.
 Normally the Department of Economics provides additional stipend support.
 There is a combined award policy that applies to students who obtain outside fellowships.
 This policy gives students a financial incentive to obtain outside awards.

 Teaching Fellowships.
 Because the faculty considers teaching to be essential to the professional teaching of all doctoral students, they serve as teaching assistants in the third and fourth years of study.